The time period over which equal payments would pay off your debt. This is usually 25 years.

 For a traditional 30-90 day rate lock, the lender will not require the borrower to pay a lock fee, but for the privilege of locking for a period beyond 90 days they may.
 Some lenders allow borrowers to lock and then float the rate down one time during the cheap mortgage process, typically a borrower is required to bring in a fee of ½-1% of the mortgage amount which is then credited (or refunded) to them at closing.
 It is a lock fee the lender requires to insure the transaction will in fact close.
 Sometimes you may even end up with a rate close to the prime lending rate.

 If I lock my interest rate and rates go down, will the lender give me the current lowest rate?

 It depends on the lender involved, prime rate and how much rate declined.
 Some lenders may re-price the mortgage at a rate closer to market if there has been a substantial rates decline and some may prefer that a mortgage is canceled rather than re-price it at a current market rate.
 Some lenders allow borrowers to lock and float the rate down one time during the mortgage process, generally a borrower is required to bring in a fee of 0.5-1% of the mortgage amount which is then credited or refunded to them at closing time.
 It is a lock fee the lender will require to insure the transaction will in fact close.

 How do I choose a second mortgage lender?

 If you are looking for a lender, make comparisons between them.
 Look for interest rates, and origination fees, closing costs and repayment terms.
-Check with your local banks, credit unions and finance companies about their bad credit home mortgage loan rates.
+Check with your local banks, credit unions and finance companies.

 How do I calculate home payments

 Easiest was to calculate your rates and payments is to get a best mortgage refinance rate comparison check with one of our featured lenders or use our payment calculator above.

-What is a super jumbo mortgage and how much higher than jumbo mortgage is the interest rate?
+What is a super jumbo mortgage and how much higher is the interest rate?